computationalmystic/project4-group15/vitale-15.md

 ## Student Tasks
 1. Log in to the system.
-  1. Create a new class, student
+  a.
+Create a new class, student
-  2. Give student class two functions, login() and logout()
+  b.
+Give student class two functions, login() and logout()
-  3. Give student the fields username and password
+  c.
+Give student the fields username and password

 2. Select one of their currently enrolled courses.
   1. Give student a field to list their courses and sections